Least Squares Adjustment for Control Networks in Python: Deterministic Gauss-Markov Implementation and Survey-Grade Validation

 if n_obs <= n_params:

-raise ValueError("Network is underdetermined.
-Redundancy required for stochastic validation.")
+raise ValueError("Network is underdetermined; redundancy required for validation.")

 x_corr = np.zeros(n_params, dtype=np.float64)